adumont/hrm-cpu/README.md

     05: 20 2  ; COPYFROM 2
     07: 10    ; OUTBOX
     08: 80 00 ; JUMP init

+(That is the output of my rudimentary [assembler](https://github.com/adumont/hrm-cpu/blob/harvard/logisim/prog/assembler))

 In Logisim that is: